Stephen-Kimoi/ic-deploy-action/README.md

 ### Prerequisites

 1. **Mainnet Deployment**: Ensure you have deployed your canisters first.
 This action relies on the `canister_ids.json` file that is generated during deployment.
+  - If you provision canisters via the [CycleOps canister creation feature](https://docs.cycleops.dev/changelog/canister-creation), make sure to run `dfx deploy --network ic` afterwards so the canister already has code before the action attempts an upgrade.
 2. **GitHub Secrets**: Set up your `IC_PEM_KEY` secret in your GitHub repository settings.
 See [Generating your PEM key](#generating-your-pem-key) below for instructions.
 3. **Recommended Project Structure**: